-Many women who have placed their child for adoption feel as if they’ve gained an extended family!
+Many women who have placed their child for adoption feel as if they’ve gained an extended family.
 It can be a unique lifelong bond built through love.

 Creating a clear plan for your stay in the hospital for the birth of your baby can help you feel more prepared and relaxed.
-When you’re considering adoption in AZ, you will work with your adoption specialist to create a birth plan that works with you.
+When you’re considering adoption in AZ, you will work with your adoption specialist to create a birth plan that works for you.
 You’ll decide:

 Who you want to be with you in the hospital room and/or delivery room for support